 It’s not possible to register in OSIRIS for the following minors:

 - Minor abroad – to take a minor abroad there’s a procedure to be followed.
-Eventually your study program will make sure you get registered for a so called exchange minor.
+Eventually your study programme will make sure you get registered for a so called exchange minor.

-- Minor at another educational institute – if your minor is approved, your study program will make sure you get registered for a so called exchange minor.
+- Minor at another educational institute – if your minor is approved, your study programme will make sure you get registered for a so called exchange minor.

-- Transfer minor – more information can be retrieved from your own study program and the program you want to transfer to.
+- Transfer minor – more information can be retrieved from your own study programme and the programme you want to transfer to.

 Every student can register for 30 EC of minors, which is in principle 2 minors of 15 EC each.
 If you opt for the 30 EC version of learning to educate it is only possible to register for this minor.